How To Get More Online Bookings | #4 Community

 For example, let’s say that you are a wedding photographer who usually does romantic settings, secession and Braque style weddings and a couple who’s planning a modern wedding with industrial elements approaches you.
 You might be better off referring them to another colleague, who can provide them with better service.
 The couple will be delighted to find the right fit, surely they will send their friends to you when they are looking for a romantic style wedding and your colleague will do the same for you.’

 Let’s stay at the photographer example.
 As a wedding photographer, your peers might be wedding venues, flower shops, makeup artists, hairdressers, cake shops, etc. Make sure to build a good relationship with these peers, include them in your business community and refer clients to each other.

 Make sure to give them a shoutout every now and then on social media, tag them in in your posts, so their customers can get to know your work too.

 Building a business community can be a great way to get more online bookings and acquire new customers, once you realize that you don’t need to compete for the same customers and one customer can be associated with more businesses.

-Did you know that this article is the second part of the ‘How to get more online bookings’ series?
+Did you know that this article is the fourth part of the ‘How to get more online bookings’ series?
 If you don’t want to miss out on new episodes, be sure to subscribe to our newsletter.
 Also, check out the other episodes…

 Don’t Miss Out On The Next Episodes…